The second half of the book is taken up with cartomancy, and in

 cards as practiced on a very limited basis in the 15th-16th centuries,

-that served as a way of delineating someone's character traits in their
+with one card "sortilege" books, but also occasional five-card "spreads" that served as a way of delineating someone's character traits in their current life situations, as in Folengo's Triperuno.

 That tarot divination suddenly appeared as elaborate systems at the end